Diabetic eye screening (easy read)

 They will decide if you need any treatment.

-The eye screening team will send you and your GP information about your diabetes and your eyes.
+The eye screening team will contact you and your doctor (GP) after your appointment.

-They will tell you and your GP if you need any treatment.
+They will tell you and your doctor (GP) if you need any treatment.

 If you need any treatment for your eyes: